mccurdyc/tf-idf/README.md

 The tf-idf has been created and run on an Arch Linux 4.8.10-1 workstation with Clojure 1.8.0 and the OpenJDK 1.8.0_112 version of Java.
-It was also run on an Arch Linux 4.8.10-1 workstation with Oracle's Java SE Runtime Environment version 1.8.0_102, OpenJDK 1.7.0_111 version of Java.
-To further test the usability, this tf-idf calculator was also tested on MacOS If you are unable to run this tool with your development tools and your execution environment, then please open a new issue and I will attempt to resolve your concerns.
+It was also run on an Arch Linux 4.8.10-1 workstation with Oracle's Java SE Runtime Environment version 1.8.0_102 as well as OpenJDK 1.7.0_111 version of Java.
+To further ensure usability, this tf-idf calculator was run on a Mid-2012 MacBook Pro running MacOS Sierra (Version 10.12.1) with Oracle's Java SE Runtime Environment version 1.8.0_66.
+If you are unable to run this tool with your development tools and your execution environment, then please open a new issue and I will attempt to resolve your concerns.

 ## License